Card Transaction

 The current transaction-history flow is:

 Step 1.
-Make sure a cardholder already exists
+Make sure the user already has an issued card

 Step 2.
 Load either all your card activity or one card's activity